-The Episcopal Church recognized the practice two years ago.
+The Episcopal Church recognized the practice five years ago.
 Its Book of Occasional Services historically has contained a liturgy for blessing each room of a house, along with a shorter Epiphany house blessing.
 When the Standing Commission on Liturgy and Music revised the book in 2018, the editors included chalking the door for the first time.
-They wanted to respect how the tradition had caught on among individual Episcopalians and their congregations, according to the Rev. Paul Fromberg, a member of the commission.
+They wanted to respect how the tradition had caught on among individual Episcopalians and their congregations, according to the Rev. Paul Fromberg, then a member of the commission.
 (The blessing is found on page 167 here.)

 The Rev. Mike Marsh, rector of St. Philip’s Episcopal Church in Uvalde, Texas, told Episcopal News Service that he is glad the tradition is spreading.